docgeni/docgeni/docs/en-us/configuration/global.md

     ...
 }
 ```
-> Here are some things to note, the automatically recognized channel under the `docs` folder will be inserted at the bottom of the configured `navs` array by default.
+> Here are some things to note, the automatically recognized top-level nav under the `docs` folder will be inserted at the bottom of the configured `navs` array by default.
 If you want to control the display position, you can insert a `null` as a placeholder.
-As the above example, the automatically generated channel will be inserted to the top navigation.
+As the above example, the automatically generated top-level nav will be inserted at the top of the navbar.

 ## libs
 - Type: `Array<DocgeniLibrary>`